Send the link below via email or IMCopy

 Coil Pots were relatively easy to make, coil pots developed in the

-by several ancient cultures.
+and were created by several ancient cultures.

 The earliest pots lacked decoration and were